 These proxy voting guidelines are designed to help ensure that public funds fulfill all statutory and common law obligations governing proxy voting, with the intent of maximizing the long-term economic benefits of its plan participants, beneficiaries and citizens of the state in which the fund resides.
 This includes an obligation to vote proxies in a manner consistent with sound corporate governance and responsible corporate citizenship.
-Sound corporate governance and responsible corporate value.
+Sound corporate governance and responsible corporate practices lead to increased long-term shareholder value.